pranav-ganesh/tp/docs/DeveloperGuide.md

 Application will ask whether the User has any new imports upon **every** application startup. <br>
 User will be prompted with 3 options :

 * Add on Imports

 * Start new with imports

 * No Imports

 The following activity diagram summarizes what happens when a user selects either of the 3 options:
   ![CMM behaviour based on user input](images/ImportDecision.png)

-The next few sections will go deeper what CMM does in each case
+The next few sections will go deeper into what CMM does in each case

 #### Add On Imports
 - Adds on new valid imports into existing database